How to Pay for Graduate School

 Additional Financial Resources

-There are other types of financial assistance worth pursuing for your master’s degree such as fellowships.
-Here are a few ideas on how to pay for graduate school without going into debt.
-These different resources are scattered about, but there are great resources to help such as Scholarshiproar.com.
+There are other types of financial assistance worth exploring for your master’s degree, such as fellowships.
+Here are a few other helpful resources:

-And of course, we can always recommend you reach out to the SUU Online Financial Aid Coordinator.
+And of course, we always recommend you reach out to SUU’s Financial Aid Office.